 A unique opportunity to gather and carry lanterns through Brighton on the winter solstice, to welcome the lengthening days, culminating in a spectacular pyrotechnic firework display and bonfire on Brighton beach.
 Bring a flask of hot tea.

 13. National Christmas Jumper Day

 What's on your Christmas jumper?
 A snowman?
 A Santa?
 A reindeer with a red nose?
 A family slumped in front of ITV after a big dinner?
 Whatever it is, this is your chance to wear it – and donate £2 to Save the Children (or £1 if you're at school; dogs go free, apparently).
 Here's Professor Wenger and his Arsenal team showing that they know how to get into the spirit of things.

 14 Free carols in Wells Cathedral

 Somerset Community Foundation invites the public to its annual Sing for Somerset carol service in magnificent Wells Cathedral, featuring a festival mix of traditional and contemporary music.

 18 December, 12-3pm

 Celebrate the festive season by riding and/or grooming an Exmoor Pony.
-There will also be a Christmas Trail, a selection of crafts and mince pies, soup and refreshments (minimum age for pony rides 4 years) Would make a great surprise treat for a child.
+There will also be a Christmas Trail, a selection of crafts and mince pies, soup and refreshments (Note: the minimum age for pony rides is four years).
+Would make a great surprise treat for a child.

 16. Seaside Christmas Fayre